abhash-rai/Analyzing-Credit-Card-Eligibility/README.md

 # Abstract

 A crucial aspect in financial industry is assessing the likelihood of a customer repaying their debt.
 In an era where data-driven decision-making is highly important, understanding what factors have impact on creditworthiness is vital for both lenders and borrowers.
-This report analyzes a real-world dataset using data visualization and predictive modeling technique to examine relationships between factors like demographic characteristics, financial factors and customer characteristics and their effect on creditworthiness to answer **5 non-trivial research questions**.
+This report analyzes a real-world dataset using data visualization and predictive modeling technique to examine relationships between factors like demographic characteristics, financial factors and customer characteristics and their effect on creditworthiness to answer [5 non-trivial research questions](#answering-non-trivial-questions).

 # Univariate Analysis